Alex Bregman Player Props: Astros vs. Blue Jays

 Alex Bregman At The Plate

-- Bregman has seven doubles, a triple, eight home runs and 34 walks while batting .254.
+- Bregman is hitting .250 with seven doubles, a triple, eight home runs and 34 walks.

-- Among qualified batters in MLB, he ranks 87th in batting average, 44th in on-base percentage, and 105th in slugging.

-- Bregman enters this game on a 12-game hitting streak.
-In his last outings, he's hitting .375 with one homer.
+- Bregman has picked up a hit in 40 of 61 games this year, with multiple hits 15 times.

-- Bregman has driven home a run in 23 games this season (38.3%), including more than one RBI in 15.0% of his games and producing three or more of his team's runs on three occasions..
+- Bregman has an RBI in 23 of 61 games this season, with multiple RBI in nine of them.
+He has also driven in three or more of his team's runs in three contests.

-- In 46.7% of his games this year, he has scored at least once.
-And he's had five games with multiple runs (8.3%).
+- He has scored in 45.9% of his games this season, with more than one run scored in 8.2%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.